chenr24-ICS/chenr24-ICS.github.io/essays/use_of_AI_reflection.md

 - Summarize long texts
 - Generate similar practice WODs for extra practice
 - Understand design patterns and different approaches to a solution

+# Impact on Learning and Understand

+The incoporporation of AI significantly impacted my learning throughout ICS 314.
+In many examples, mmy comprehension of the topic were always strengthened by AI, whom provides explanations that are direct, simplified, and relevant to my work.
+Concepts like React, TypeScript, and Next.js with Prisma were clear to me after AI broke the topics down into smaller digestible explanatoins.
+This enhanced my understanding and reduced the load that came with the introduction of many tools.

+Although AI enhanced my understanding of the topic, my heavy reliance on away also came with challenges at times.
+AI sometimes made learning feel too assisted and made me feel that I understood the solution but not the underlying reasoning until I revisited the material independently.
+Even so, the overall effect on comprehension and skill development was positive, especially in areas where documentation alone felt overwhelming.

+# Practical Applications